Structural Engineering Help Center β New York City

 Local Law 11 / FISP FaΓ§ade Inspection Guide

-FISP cycle schedule, QEWI requirements, SAFE/SWARMP/UNSAFE classifications, repair timelines, and TR8 filings.
+FISP cycle structure, QEWI requirements, SAFE/SWARMP/UNSAFE classifications, corrective-action process, and TR8 filings.

 What a FISP/LL11 inspection covers